Table of Contents

 Making business decisions can be tricky for many business owners, especially if we are perfectionists and overachievers.

-Worrying about what is the “right” choice or the “best” decision (of all possible decisions) can result in analysis paralysis: feeling stuck and unable to decide at all.
+Worrying about what is the “right” choice or the “best” decision (of all possible decisions) can result in analysis paralysis: being unable to decide at all.

 Deciding = death